Arthi-chaud/Meelo/README.md

 Keep track of the upcoming features [here](https://github.com/Arthi-chaud/Meelo/issues)

-## :book: How to get started
+## 🔧 Setup

+To get started, follow the dedicated [wiki](https://github.com/Arthi-chaud/Meelo/wiki).

-To use Meelo, you'll need a 'clean' collection: either with embedded metadata or standard file/folder architecture.
+You'll need a 'clean' collection: either with embedded metadata or standard file/folder architecture.
 Using iTunes or Beets is a great way to start.

+> [!WARNING]
-Meelo is shipped though Docker images.
+> Meelo is shipped though Docker images.
 You might need to know a bit about Regexes.

-Look over [here](https://github.com/Arthi-chaud/Meelo/wiki) for setup instructions.
+## :iphone: Android App

+> [!NOTE]
+> Meelo now has an Android app :tada:.
+However, it is still in alpha and lacks some important features.
+> Go [here](https://github.com/Arthi-chaud/Meelo/discussions/1130) for more information.

 ## :desktop_computer: Live Demo